salrashid123/ocicrypt-tpm-keyprovider/README.md

 echo $PCRLIST

 ## now encrypt the last layer and copy to the docker daemon via skopeo:
-skopeo copy  --encrypt-layer=-1 --encryption-key="provider:tpm:tpm://ek?mode=encrypt&pub=$EKPUB&pcrs=$PCRLIST"    docker-daemon:app:server docker://localhost:5000/app:encrypted
+skopeo copy  --encrypt-layer=-1 --encryption-key="provider:tpm:tpm://ek?mode=encrypt&pub=$EKPUB&pcrs=$PCRLIST"   docker://localhost:5000/app:server docker://localhost:5000/app:encrypted

 ## if you inspect the node, you should see something like the following that shows encrypted layers
 skopeo inspect docker://localhost:5000/app:encrypted